Tsuga canadensis (L.) Carr.

 Biology / Life History

 Tsuga canadensis is a long-lived, forest tree characteristic of late-successional plant communities.
-It i’s wind-pollinated, and the seeds are dispersed by wind, and gravity.
-While the species is very tolerant of shade, it i’s vulnerable to drought, windthrow, and especially white-tailed deer (Odocoileus virginianus) predation (Mladendoff 1993).
+It is wind-pollinated, and the seeds are dispersed by wind and gravity.
+While the species is very tolerant of shade, it is vulnerable to drought, windthrow, and especially White-tailed Deer (Odocoileus virginianus) predation (Mladendoff and Stearns 1993).
 The continental climate of Minnesota, especially the cold, dry autumns, may be a limiting factor (Calcote 1986).

 Conservation / Management